NatalieJClark/social-network-database/schema.design.md

 ```
 # EXAMPLE

-1. Can one user_account have many posts?
+1. Can one user have many posts?
 YES
-2. Can one post have many user_accounts?
+2. Can one post have many users?
 NO

 -> Therefore,
--> A user_account HAS MANY posts
+-> A user HAS MANY posts
--> A post BELONGS TO a user_account
+-> A post BELONGS TO a user

--> Therefore, the foreign key is on the posts table (user_account_id)
+-> Therefore, the foreign key is on the posts table (user_id)
 ```

 *If you can answer YES to the two questions, you'll probably have to implement a Many-to-Many relationship, which is more complex and needs a third table (called a join table).*